These are the items we have found. If you don’t find it, write to us.

 Koolhaas.
 Elements of Architecture

-Created, expanded, and updated from Koolhaas’s thorough and highly praised exhibition at the 2014 Venice Architecture Biennale, this is an essential manual for understanding the foundations that make up buildings worldwide.
+Created, expanded, and updated from Koolhaas’s exhaustive and highly praised exhibition at the 2014 Venice Architecture Biennale, this is an essential manual for understanding the fundamentals that make up buildings worldwide.
 Designed by Irma Boom and based on research from the Harvard Graduate School of Design, this 2,600-page monograph contains essays by Rem Koolhaas, Stephan Trueby, James Westcott and Stephan Petermann; interviews with Werner Sobek and Tony Fadell (from Nest); and an exclusive photographic essay by Wolfgang Tillmans.

-Besides thoroughly updated texts and new images, this edition has been designed and produced to visually (and physically) represent all aspects of its content
+In addition to thoroughly updated texts and new images, this edition has been designed and produced to visually (and physically) represent all aspects of its content

 - Includes a new chapter with forewords, table of contents, and an index